cyberfenrir/js-obj-to-csv/README.md

 # obj to csv js

- converting array of objects to csv.
+ This bit of code converts objects / array of objects to csv format.